£

 • targeted therapies.

 If you have a slow-growing lymphoma, you may not need treatment straight away, and some people never need it.
-This is called being on watch and wait.
+This is called being on active monitoring.

 Lymphoma treatments can have side effects.
 Some people experience some of these effects as a result of the lymphoma itself, even if they aren't having treatment.